About

 P Paleo GF Gluten-Free DF Dairy Free

-Spicy Chicken Cashew Zucchini Noodles are a great healthy meal option.
+Spicy Cashew Chicken with Zucchini Noodles are a great healthy meal option.
 Easy to make, ready in less than 30 minutes.
 Gluten free and paleo-friendly.

 zucchini noodles in bowl with peppers and chicken, next to light striped napkin and green onions